AllenzoPaul/Rainfall-Prediction-/README.md

 ## Overview

 This project involves building a machine learning model to predict rainfall probability based on meteorological data.
 The model is developed using the CatBoost algorithm, which is well-suited for handling categorical data and provides robust performance on predictive tasks.
-The primary objective is to accurately forecast the likelihood of rainfall based on input features such as temperature, humidity, wind speed etc..
+This project is reccommended as an intermediate machine learning and data science project.

 ## Features